7503. Olympiad

 Example

-There are 2 + 3 + 4 + 1 + 2 = 12 schoolchildren arrived at the Olympiad.
-Each class has m = 3 computers, so for the Olympiad it is necessary to use at least 12 / 3 = 4 classes.
+A total of 2 + 3 + 4 + 1 + 2 = 12 students arrived at the olympiad.
+Since each classroom is equipped with 3 computers, at least 12 / 3 = 4 classrooms are required.

-The maximum number of participants is from the third team, it is 4, that can be seated one by one in 4 classes.
+The largest team is the third one, with 4 participants.
+They can be seated one by one in 4 different classrooms.

-For example, the following arrangement of children is possible.
+For example, the following seating arrangement is possible:

 Read the input data.